ffcrg/ecpi/README.md

 Features:
- - The Energy usage is shown as a interactive, zoomable chart of time on a website
+ - The energy usage is shown as an interactive, zoomable chart of time on a website
- - install.txt describes how to
+ - install.txt describes how to configure the raspberry, connect the EnergyCam and compile the sources
-      configure the raspberry
-      connect the EnergyCam
-      compile the sources

 Trademarks